sachit-sharma/Investment-Portfolio-Manager/README.md

 It would ensure that I am meeting my goals of making regular and diverse investments.
 It would also help me plan for the future by predicting how much I might be able to earn on these investments.

+## User Stories

+- I want to be able to add an investment to my list of investments and specify its category, amount, invested date and maturity date.
+- I want to be able to view all my investments.
+- I want to be able to calculate the projected value of my investment based on a given annual rate of interest.
+- I want to be able to visualise how much money I have invested, by category. (for instance, gold, cryptocurrency,stocks, mutual fund).